dropmeaword/how-to-read-software/PITCHME.md

 No temple, no cathedral, no bridge or palace has ever contained as many interacting components.

-Software is in many ways the craft of manageing complexity.
+Software is in many ways the craft of managing complexity.

 ---